google-deepmind/mujoco/doc/programming.rst

 The code sample computes six Jacobian matrices, containing the derivative of each function with respect to its three arguments.
 The results are stored in the array ``deriv``.
-All six Jacobian matrices are square, with dimensionality equal to the number of degrees of freedom mjModel.nv.
+All six Jacobian matrices are square, with dimensionality equal to the number of degrees of freedom ``mjModel.nv``.
 When the model configuration includes quaternion joints, mjData.qpos has larger dimensionality than the other vectors, however the derivative is only defined in the tangent space to the configuration manifold.
-This is why, when differentiating with respect to the elements of mjData.qpos, we do not directly add ``eps`` but instead use the function :ref:`mju_quatIntegrate` to perturb the quaternion in the tangent space, keeping it normalized.
+This is why, when differentiating with respect to the elements of ``mjData.qpos``, we do not directly add ``eps`` but instead use the function :ref:`mju_quatIntegrate` to perturb the quaternion in the tangent space, keeping it normalized.
 This technique should also be used in any other situation where quaternions need to be perturbed.

 There are some important subtleties in this code that improve speed as well as accuracy.
 To speed up the computation, we re-use intermediate results whenever possible.
 This relies on the skip mechanism described under :ref:`forward